We will now learn the rules for Makefile.

 make all − It compiles everything so that you can do local testing before installing applications.

-make clean − It clean applications up, gets rid of the executables, any temporary files, object files, etc.
+make clean − It cleans applications, gets rid of the executables, any temporary files, object files, etc.

 The command is one that ought to work in all cases where we build an executable x out of the source code x.cpp.
 This can be stated as an implicit rule −